CIS-566-Fall-2022/final-project/README.md

 After a series of performance optimizations, the final render time has been reduced from 3-5 minutes to 3-5 seconds per frame, which is nearly **60 times** faster.

+### Fluid Terrain
+#### Terrain Texture Generation
+After creating our terrain with heightfeild, I use the cop2net node to create the texture for our terrain with all the mask and data generated with Heightfield.
+The base color was create from height attribute of the heightfield and ramp the color with height.
+I used flow mask to emphasize the flow color, and use ao and edge and random noise to add some details to our terrain texture as well.
+After creating the texture, I use attribfrommap node to project the texture to our terrain.

+#### Grass
+To make the terrain looks fluffy with grass.
+I add normal to terrain and use hairgen to create grass for the terrain.
+Adding some bend and randomness to it as well.
+One thing important for grass generation is how detailed is the grass land.
+Because we don't need the details for grass, I resample each grass so that it only has two points to keep the total points number of the grass land relatively low.

+After create UV for the grass land, I used the same texture for the terrain to create color attribute for it.

+#### Integration
+One important part for our project is integration.
+As terrain is the main part for most of the scene of our project, I output my terrain and grass as file cached so my teammates can grab what they want for their features.
+And I used their output cached file as well to finished the fluid terrain.

 ## Post Mortem

 ### How did your project go overall?